 Consider enabling Sustained Low Latency mode in the .NET garbage collector.
 This will cause the GC to try much harder to avoid stopping your application threads, which can reduce the number of pauses.
 Be aware that this can only take you so far, and will work best if you have a low rate of allocations to start with.

 A big win for startup performance typically comes from using .NET Native.
 This is required for store submissions, but you should make sure you use that build configuration when measuring.
 Note that while .NET Native has a big impact on startup performance, it typically doesn't have that much of an impact on runtime performance.

 You should also consider starting your app with a smaller scene, then using SceneManager.LoadSceneAsync to load the rest of the scene.
 This allows your app to get to an interactive state as fast as possible.
 Be aware that there may be a large CPU spike while the new scene is being activated and that any rendered content might stutter or hitch.
 One way to work around this is to set the AsyncOperation.allowSceneActivation property to false on the scene being loaded, wait for the scene to load, clear the screen to black, and then set back to true to complete the scene activation.

 Remember that while the startup scene is loading the holographic splash screen will be displayed to the user.

 Aside from Garbage Collection, you also need to be aware of the general CPU cost of updating your scene.
 Here are a few things that you may consider to keep things efficient:

-	Other than the tools listed in Performance recommendations, check out
+Other than the tools listed in Performance recommendations for HoloLens apps, check out